Dibrugarh University gets ISO certification | Education

 An expert team of the ISO had visited the varsity in December and surveyed its amenities and standards.

-The ISO works on standardisation of products, firms and institutions and the validilty of its certification lasts for three years.
+The ISO works on standardisation of products, firms and institutions and the validity of its certification lasts for three years.

 Dibrugarh University will have to renew its validity annually and the certification would help the institution in national-level academic evaluation, the official said.